vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 }
 {% endhighlight %}

-The way both basic and complex filters are created and combined with each other is very similiar how a human PBI dashboard user would apply filters.
+The way basic and complex filters are created and combined with each other is similiar to how a human PBI dashboard user would apply filters.
 If we keep that in mind, it's easy to find the right JSON to apply to our own PBI report.

-## Making filters dynamic
+## Make filters dynamic

-In most cases, we need a dynamic filter rather than a fixed JSON.
-In the Peakboard Power BI control filter property you can use dynamic placeholders.
-Feel free to download the [attached pbmx](/assets/2024-09-07/PowerBISalesReport.pbmx) to find out more about the mentioned examples.
-In the first example we just make the country dynamic:
+In most cases, we need a dynamic filter rather than a fixed JSON string.
+In the Peakboard Power BI control filter property, you can use dynamic placeholders.
+You can download the [attached PBMX](/assets/2024-09-07/PowerBISalesReport.pbmx) to learn more about the examples.

+In the first example we make the country dynamic:

 {% highlight json %}
 [